ibm-cloud-docs/FileStorage/managing-file-storage.md

 1. Go to the [{{site.data.keyword.cloud}} console](/login){: external}.
 From the menu, select **Classic Infrastructure** ![Classic icon](../icons/classic.svg "Classic").
 2. Click **Storage** > **{{site.data.keyword.filestorage_short}}**, and click your **Volume Name**.
-3. Click **Authorized Hosts** to display the compute instances that have access to your file share.
+3. Click **Authorized Hosts** to display the Compute instances that have access to your file share.

 There you can see the list of hosts, which are currently authorized to access the volume.